 When I was a regular Atlanta resident, I found myself traveling quite a bit.
 Mostly I would end up in the place I live in now lending my parents a hand.
 But I would also go to South Georgia to see family or to many other places that my little Prius would efficiently carry me.
 The perks of a hybrid and saving on gas!

+You will almost always find me with at least 2-3 drinks.
+One is typically water, another coffee/tea and then some form of carbonated beverage (zevia, bubbly, kombucha, etc.).
+It’s a struggle.
 These days I carry around my hydro flask* constantly.
 But I also like to snag one of those extra large bottles from the grocery store and use it to refill my bottle on the go.
 I know that if I’m thirsty, I’ll start snacking if there isn’t any water around.
 And staying hydrate is key to keeping me on track.

 Again, this is one of those if I have it on hand kind of things.
 When I’m visiting family, it’s much easier to just reheat my own leftovers than to have to do a full grocery shop for myself when I get there.
 Less waste and it guarantees I have something I can eat.
 Plus, it invites the conversation for them to try new foods.
+I often batch prep foods or chop things in large quantities (a staple on the healthy diet tips list/time saving hack), so if nothing else, I can throw together a quick salad or smoothie that’s easily portable.

 Protein Powder & Non-Dairy Milk